lazariv/hpc-compendium/README.md

 Issues concerning this documentation can reported via the GitLab [issue tracking system](https://gitlab.hrz.tu-chemnitz.de/zih/hpc-compendium/hpc-compendium/-/issues).
-Please check for an already existing issue before submitting your issue in order to avoid duplicate issues.
+Please check for any already existing issue before submitting your issue in order to avoid duplicate issues.

 **Reminder:** Non-documentation issues and requests need to be send as ticket to